 Mr. Fitzgerald has served as one of our directors since February 2017.
-Mr. Fitzgerald is now a private investor.
-Mr. Fitzgerald retired from Grant Prideco, Inc. following its merger with National Oilwell Varco in 2008.
+Mr. Fitzgerald has been a private investor since he retired from Grant Prideco, Inc. following its merger with National Oilwell Varco in 2008.
 He had served as Senior Vice President and Chief Financial Officer beginning in January 2004 and as Treasurer beginning in February 2007.
 Mr. Fitzgerald held the positions of Executive Vice President, Chief Financial Officer, and Treasurer of Veritas DGC from 2001 until January 2004.
 Mr. Fitzgerald also served as Vice President and Controller for BJ Services Company from 1989 to 2001.
-Mr. Fitzgerald currently serves on the board of directors, as chairman of the audit committee and the nominating and corporate governance committee of Independence Contract Drilling, Inc. He also currently serves on the board of directors and as chairman of the audit committee of Oasis Midstream Partners LP.
-He previously served on the board of directors of Rosetta Resources, Inc. Mr. Fitzgerald began his career as a certified public accountant with the accounting firm of Ernst & Whinney.
+He previously served on the boards of directors of Independence Contract Drilling, Inc., Oasis Midstream Partners LP and Rosetta Resources, Inc. Mr. Fitzgerald began his career as a certified public accountant with the accounting firm of Ernst & Whinney.
 He holds a Bachelor of Business Administration in Accounting and a Masters in Accountancy from the University of Florida.
 We believe that Mr. Fitzgerald's diverse management experience and experience serving as a director qualify him to serve as one of our directors.